Security-Onion-Solutions/securityonion-docs/vmware.rst

 #.
 Choose Linux, CentOS 7 64-Bit and click ``Next``.
 #.
 Specify virtual machine name and click ``Next``.
 #.
 Specify disk size (minimum 200GB), store as single file, click ``Next``.
 #.
-Customize hardware and increase Memory (minimum 12GB for most use cases) and Processors (minimum 4 CPU cores for most use cases).
+Customize hardware and increase Memory and Processors based on the :ref:`hardware` section.
 #.
 Network Adapter (NAT or Bridged -- if you want to be able to access your Security Onion machine from other devices in the network, then choose Bridged, otherwise choose NAT to leave it behind the host) -- in this tutorial, this will be the management interface.
 #.
 Add >> Network Adapter (Bridged) - this will be the sniffing (monitor) interface.
 #.
 Click ``Close``.